mliebelt/stockfish-playground/lichess-stockfish/README.md

 ## TODOs

-It would be nice to have a solution with not so much dependencies.
+It would be nice to have a solution with not so many dependencies.
 This is the setup that works:

 * Have `stockfish.js` loaded as part of the HTML page.
 * Ensure that `stockfish-init.js` is loaded and executed after the loading of Stockfish.